Warnings for Caplyta

 Seizures

 Like other antipsychotic drugs, CAPLYTA may cause seizures.
-The risk is greatest in patients with a history of seizures or with conditions that lower the seizure threshold.
+The risk of antipsychotic drug-associated seizures is greatest in patients with a history of seizures or with conditions that lower the seizure threshold.
 Conditions that lower the seizure threshold may be more prevalent in older patients.

 Body Temperature Dysregulation

 Atypical antipsychotics may disrupt the body’s ability to reduce core body temperature.
-Strenuous exercise, exposure to extreme heat, dehydration, and anticholinergic medications may contribute to an elevation in core body temperature; use CAPLYTA with caution in patients who may experience these conditions.
+Strenuous exercise, exposure to extreme heat, dehydration, and anticholinergic drugs may contribute to an elevation in core body temperature.
+Use CAPLYTA with caution in patients who may experience these conditions.

 Dysphagia